nguyennpa412/stock-analysis/README.md

 # Simple Stock Analysis

-### Objective: Predicting Vietnamese stocks prices using simple LSTM.
+### Objective: Predicting Vietnamese stock prices using simple LSTM.

 > This is my old project from July 2021.
 Just an assignment from my class back then.
 Although it's not really well implementated and arranged, hope you will find it helpful.

-## 1. Crawling Stocks Data
+## 1. Crawling Stock Data
 - Data sources:
     - [**Vietstock**](https://finance.vietstock.vn)
     - [**TVSI**](https://finance.tvsi.com.vn)